tedunderwood/biographies/evaluation/hypotheses.md

 69. Trilby, performer and tragic ingenue of *Trilby* (Du Maurier), resembles *Sibyl Vane*, performer and tragic ingenue of *Dorian Gray*, more than either resembles Lord Henry, cynical aristocrat in *Dorian Gray.*

-70. Dr. Matthew Swain, well-meaning doctor in *Peyton Place* (Metallious), resembles Dr. Neal, well-meaning doctor in *Good Luck, Miss Wyckhoff* (Inge), more than either resembles Alger Kates, the murderer in *The Silent Speaker* (Rex Stout).
+70. Dr. Matthew Swain, well-meaning doctor in *Peyton Place* (Metallious), resembles Dr. Neal, well-meaning doctor in *Good Luck, Miss Wyckhoff* (Inge), more than either resembles Lucas Cross, abusive drunkard from *Peyton Place*.

 71. Contrasts of age.
 Wade Hampton Hamilton, Scarlett's son in *Gone with the Wind,* resembles Ruthie Joad, a reckless child in *Grapes of Wrath*, more than either resembles the spinster Aunt Pittypat in *Gone with the Wind.*